AlessandroMinali/rye/views/tutorial.md

     instance_eval(&@blk)
     @res.status = 404  unless @matched || !@res.empty?
     return @res.finish
-The proc we saved upon initialization is now ready to be processed so we run it with `instance_eval`.
+The proc we saved upon initialization is now ready to be processed so we run it with `:instance_eval`.
 This makes it run in the local context of the **Rum** object.
 And the magic begins...Just incase you forgot we will be evaluating this code finally:

     # inside simple.ru
     on default do